 International Volunteer 2018-19 (House & Kitchen)

-Abernethy has a International Volunteer programme which takes on a limited number of volunteers each year.
-Placements are for 12 months from mid-August or mid-February.
+Abernethy has an International Volunteer programme which takes on a limited number of volunteers each year.
+Placements are from 6-12 months in duration.
 Volunteers must be at least 18 years old and are typically up to 30 years old.

 You will need to have sufficient funds in a bank account to be able to pay for your visa fees, healthcare surcharge, return travel and insurance costs and to be able to send a bank statement along with your application form.
 If you do not have a bank account you will not be granted a visa.